First-order definitions of rings of integral functions over algebraic extensions of function fields and undecidability: Introduction

 We start with an overview of some relevant history of definability and decidability in Section~\ref{sec:history}.
 In Section~\ref{sec:definability_and_norm_eqs}, we present some foundational results for viewing norm equations as polynomial equations.
 The technical background for analyzing norms equations is presented in Section~\ref{sec:fields_and_norms}.
 The first definability results appear in Section~\ref{sec:global}, which is dedicated to finite extensions of $\F_p(t)$.
 We develop the concept of $q$-boundedness in Section~\ref{sec:q_bounded_def}, which is the key concept used in all subsequent sections.
 The definability of integral closures of valuations rings is proven in Section~\ref{sec:def_val_ring}, which leads to the definability of rings of $\calS$-integers in Section~\ref{sec:q-bounded-S-ints}.
-We conclude with consequences of undecidability in Section~\ref{sec:decidability}.
+We deduce consequences of undecidability in Section~\ref{sec:decidability}.
+Finally, in Section~\ref{sec:def_poly_rings}, we prove that if any $\F_p$-polynomial ring is definable in an algebraic extension of $\F_p(t)$, then every $\F_p$-polynomial ring is definable.